Top things to do in Kigali (I live here!)

 Unique Car-Free Zone: Biryogo

 Visit Biryogo free zone for a car-free and alcohol-free afternoon experience in Kigali.
-Located in the Muslim area Nyamirambo, many of the restaurants aren’t on Google maps.
+Located in the Muslim area Nyamirambo, many of the restaurants aren’t on Google Maps.
 Just plan to walk up and down and ask around for a menu of grills, fish, or rice pilau.

 Beyond Biryogo free zone, walk just a street away to KN 113 to visit an incredible street filled with murals and activities for kids.
 If you need a butterfly or angel wing picture, this is your spot.
-The graffiti looks very new here (in July 20220) and some things like the hopscotch paint was still wet!

 Historical sites

 Kigali Genocide Memorial— The museum is free but there is an option for the RWF 15,000 audio guide.
 It’s still used today and you’ll likely see some family members gathered on a weekend.
 It’s a powerful and tragic visit where you’ll learn more about the 1994 genocide.
+Plan to visit for 2 hours unless you go in the morning.
+Both times I’ve visited, the experience has been sobering and you move through the exhibits very slowly (like in a line) with many people slowly reading the information panels.

 Hôtel des Mille Collines— The site of inspiration for the movie “Hotel Rwanda,” local manager Paul Rusesabagina took over the hotel during the 1994 genocide when foreigners left.
 He helped to hide Tutsi and moderate Hutus on the premises.